alexander5525/stock/README.md

 ## 📜 Description

 ### ⚠️ **Disclaimer**: I am currently still looking at what can and what won't go into the github and refining code.
 Some files will be added soon.
+Also: this is only being displayed for educational purposes, to display what projects I've been working on in the past years.
+Any extended use of the programs has to adhere to yfinance's, PYQT6's TOS' among others.

 Stock Sim is a Python-based project designed to help users test and fine-tune stock trading strategies.
 What started as a simple exploration of different AI approaches using TensorFlow evolved into a fully functional tool with GUI support, integrated libraries, and iterative enhancements.
 Over its various versions, Stock Sim has transitioned from predefined conditions to custom strategies written in `.py` files, offering both flexibility and powerful functionality.

-Additionally, this project includes several AI experiments aimed at predicting stock prices, price movements, and even options pricing, leveraging advanced neural network architectures like CNNs.
-One experiment also incorporates a maze-solving NEAT algorithm as part of the options prediction framework.
+Additionally, this project includes several AI experiments aimed at predicting stock prices, price movements, leveraging advanced neural network architectures like CNNs.
+One experiment also incorporates NEAT-like algorithms as part of an automatic trading environment.

 ---